We uphold human rights and support the sustainable, long-term development of the local communities in which we operate.

 Community relations training

-In 2016, we developed a toolkit for community relations teams, known as the Community Leadership Programme, to guide our people on how to work with communities and meet global standards.
+During 2017, we rolled out our Community Leadership Programme, to guide our people on how to work with communities and meet global standards.
+Its purpose is to build and enhance the social performance capabilities of our operational teams.

 We encourage assets to customise the kit to their local needs.